Bianca Beauchamp

-Bianca Stéphanie Beauchamp (/fr/, born October 14, 1977) is a Canadian pornographic actress and fetish model best known for her glamour, erotic, and latex fetish modeling.
+Bianca Beauchamp (/fr/, born October 14, 1977) is a Canadian fetish model best known for her glamour, erotic, and latex fetish modeling.

 Early life and education

-Beauchamp was born in Montreal, Quebec to a French Canadian father and an Italian mother.
+Bianca Beauchamp was born on October 14, 1977 in Montreal, Quebec to a French Canadian father and an Italian mother.
 She was named after Bianca Jagger.
 She grew up in Montreal, where she was raised in a low-income neighbourhood.
 After having difficulty at home, Beauchamp moved away soon after graduating high school.
 She began a course in French literature at a CEGEP, hoping to become a high-school French teacher.
 Beauchamp managed to pass the entrance exam for an exclusive private school.
 After achieving her certificate, she began studying French and started a teaching job at Université du Québec à Montréal.

 Beauchamp is bisexual.
 She met aspiring photographer Martin Perreault at the age of 18.
 Perreault convinced her to pose for photographs as his muse and she began modeling for him.
 Around 1995, then 20-year-old Beauchamp bought her first latex dress, saying later that she loved how latex contours her whole body and how special the material was for her.